-DJB Technical Academy, Inc., ("School") is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act and Section 1002.33, Florida Statutes.
-The governing body of the School is the not-for-profit corporation Board of Directors, which is comprised of not less than three members.
+DJB Technical Academy, Inc., ("School") is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act.
+The governing body of the School is the not-for-profit corporation Board of Directors, which is comprised of five members.